risingwavelabs/risingwave-docs/docs/sql/system-catalogs/information-schema.md

 FROM information_schema.tables;
 ```

-To query for all of the columns in a table, view, or materialized view called `taxi_trip`:
+To query for all of the columns in a table, sink, view, or materialized view called `taxi_trip`:

 ```sql
 SELECT column_name